SyncfusionExamples/How-to-wrap-the-title-of-Blazor-charts/README.md

 # How-to-wrap-the-title-of-Blazor-charts

-This article explains how to wrap the chart title in Blazor chart.
+This article explains how to wrap the chart title in Blazor Chart Component.

 **Chart title wrap using TextOverFlow property**

-Title of the [Blazor chart](https://www.syncfusion.com/blazor-components/blazor-charts) project an easier understanding of the usage.
-I case of having multi-line title, you can wrap it by setting the [TextOverFlow](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.TextOverflow.html) property in ChartTitleStyle to [Wrap](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.TextOverflow.html#Syncfusion_Blazor_Charts_TextOverflow_Wrap).
+The title of the [Blazor Chart](https://www.syncfusion.com/blazor-components/blazor-charts) is crucial for better comprehension of its usage.
+In the case of having a multi-line title, you can wrap it by setting the [TextOverFlow](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.TextOverflow.html) property in [ChartTitleStyle](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartTitleStyle.html#Syncfusion_Blazor_Charts_ChartTitleStyle__ctor) to [Wrap](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.TextOverflow.html#Syncfusion_Blazor_Charts_TextOverflow_Wrap).

 The following code example illustrates this.

-**C#**
+**Index.razor**

 ```cshtml